fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 and with column 23 and 24 and 25.
 Warehouse51 has places p23x42 and p24x42 and p25x42.

+There are the WarehouseProducts p1 and p2.
+Warehouse51 has products and is warehouse of p1 and p2.

 There is the WarehouseService WHService with theWarehouse Warehouse51.

 ## Forklift App